timsetsfire/timsetsfire.github.io/_posts/2018-08-20-neural-networks-from-scratch-1.markdown

  [10.00, 4.00, 6.00]]
 {% endhighlight %}

-Aside from the considerations, I have considered also the fact that leanrning a new library would be particularly useful.
-SO even if someone reading this points out embarrassingly simple solutions to what I'm moaning about above, I'd still stick by my choice of ND4J - just to learning something new.
+Aside from the considerations, I have considered also the fact that learning a new library would be particularly useful.
+So, even if someone reading this points out embarrassingly simple solutions to what I'm moaning about above, I'd still stick by my choice of ND4J - just to learning something new.

 One other thing that may be worth pointing out.
 ND4J can handle tensors, while I haven't figured out if Breeze can.
+Tensors in this context are generalization of matrices to higher dimensions.
+A good example would be an image for which we have 3 matrices of 28 by 28, with each matrix representing the R, G, and B values for the image.
+We would have a tensor of shape (1, 3, 28, 28)
 For example

 {% highlight scala %}